-14 Documents, Maps Or Plans
+13 Documents, Maps Or Plans

-- 14.1 A list of documents that may be presented at any subsequent public inquiry will be provided in due course and arrangements will be made for them to be available for public inspection. - 14.2 The Council reserves the right to modify, or enlarge the statement in the event of an inquiry being held and in discharge of its obligations under the Inquiry Procedure Rules.
+- 13.1 A list of documents that may be presented at any subsequent public inquiry is included at Section 16 and arrangements will be made for them to be available for public inspection at the appropriate time. - 13.2 The Council reserves the right to modify, or enlarge the statement in the event of an inquiry being held and in discharge of its obligations under the Inquiry Procedure Rules.

-15 Other Information Of Interest To Persons Affected By The Order
+14 Other Information Of Interest To Persons Affected By The Order

-The Council's point of contact for any queries relating to the order is Paul Walker MRTPI, Assistant Director, Regeneration, Planning and Economic Development Tel No. 0208 379 3805 or Marc Clark, Ponders End Regeneration Project Manager Tel No. 0208 379 5537.
+The Council's point of contact for any queries relating to the order is Marc Clark, Ponders End Senior Project Manager mailto:marc.clark@enfield.gov.uk and Tel No. 0208 379 5537.

-List of Documents
+15 List of Documents